manuGil/online-core/docs/source/data-modeling.rst

 Task 2.4
    Although there are multiple examples of irregular tessellations, you only have to study one example: “the Quadtree”.
 When you are not familiar with Quadtrees yet, refer to your Living Textbook for more information.
-The best way to learn how Quadtrees work is to manually construct one.
+The best way to learn how Quadtrees work is to construct one manually.

    Construct the Quadtree for the raster layer shown below.
 Upload a picture of your Quadtree in the discussion board.